-Qualifying experience time served shall be in a plant that is attended by an Operating Engineer or an unattended plant supervised by an Operating Engineer/Operator.
+Qualifying experience time served shall be in a plant that is attended by an Operating Engineer.
 Please refer to Table 8 of the Operating Engineers Regulation for plant rating/capacity, Table 8 in the Director's Order, or the Alternate Table 8 in the Minister's Order.

-- The practical operating training requirement for refrigeration operator B certification is 1,440 hours as a trainee in a Class A refrigeration plant Class B refrigeration plant. - The practical operating time requirement for certification is 1,280 hours for candidates who have successfully completed a full-time TSSA "approved-for-time-reduction" refrigeration B program.
+- The practical operating training requirement for refrigeration operator B certification is 1,440 hours as a trainee in a Class A refrigeration plant or Class B refrigeration plant. - The practical operating time requirement for certification is 1,280 hours for candidates who have successfully completed a full-time TSSA "approved-for-time-reduction" refrigeration B program.